ifurusato/uart-payload/README.rst

 Status
 ******

 The code is new, but functional.

+The RP2040 is not currently supported as the code has been modified to work with an STM32H562.
+The RP2040 functionality will be (re-)supported in the future, but in the interim it's relatively trivial to modify the UART constructor in `uart_slave.py` to conform with the requirements of the RP2040 (essentially setting its RX and TX pins).

 Support & Liability